DATA-606-2023-FALL-THURSDAY/Rudraraju_DurgaSivaSaiVarma/Data/Proposal.md

 ##  Data Description
 - Data Sources: The dataset is obtained from Kaggle and is related to the SMS Spam Collection Dataset Collection of SMS messages tagged as spam or legitimate.
 - Data Set Link: https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?resource=download
-- Data Size: The dataset is relatively small, with a size of approximately 124 KB.
+- Data Size: The dataset is relatively small, with a size of approximately 503 KB.
-Data Shape: The dataset contains 10,999 rows and 12 columns.
+- Data Shape: The dataset contains 5,572 rows and 5 columns.

-Figure 1 Data Shape
-Each entry in the dataset reflects a record or transaction pertaining to a shipment of goods made by the online retailer.
-In further detail, every row corresponds to a particular shipment or order placed by a consumer.

-Data Dictionary
+- Data Dictionary:

-Figure 2 Data Dictionary and Info
-Here's a breakdown of the columns in the dataset:
     1. ID: ID number of customers (Integer).
     2. Warehouse_block: Warehouse block categorization (Categorical - A, B, C, D, E).
     3. Mode_of_Shipment: Mode of shipment (Categorical - Ship, Flight, Road).
     4. Customer_care_calls: The number of calls made for inquiries about the shipment (Integer).
     5. Customer_rating: Customer rating (Integer, 1 to 5, with 1 being the lowest and 5 being the highest).
     6. Cost_of_the_Product: Cost of the product in US Dollars (Integer).
     7. Prior_purchases: The number of prior purchases made by the customer (Integer).
     8. Product_importance: Importance categorization of the product (Categorical - Low, Medium, High).
     9. Gender: Gender of the customer (Categorical - Male, Female).
     10. Discount_offered: Discount offered on the specific product (Integer).
     11. Weight_in_gms: Weight of the product in grams (Integer).
     12. Reached.on.Time_Y.N: Target variable, where 1 indicates that the product has NOT reached on time, and 0 indicates it has reached on time (Binary classification).
 Target Variable/Label:
 The "Reached.on.Time_Y.N" variable, which denotes whether the product arrived on time or not, is the target variable for the machine learning models.
 It has the binary values of 1 (Not on time) and 0 (On time), and it is a variable.